-- 3. In the Identifier (Entity ID) field, enter a temporary ID for the Tenable application (for example tenable\ot). - 4.
-In the Reply URL (Assertion Consumer Service URL) field, enter a valid URL (for example https://OT Security).
+3. In the Identifier (Entity ID) box, type a temporary ID for the Tenable application, for example: tenable_ot.

+4. In the Reply URL (Assertion Consumer Service URL) box, type a valid URL, for example: https://OT Security.

-Note: Both the Identifier and Reply URL is changed later in the configuration process.
+Note: The Identifier and Reply URL values are temporary values, which you can change later in the configuration process.

 - 5. Click Save to save the temporary values and close the Basic SAML Configuration side panel. - 6.
-In section 4 Set up, click the 🖸 copy icon to copy the Microsoft Entra ID Identifier.
+In section 4 Set up, click the 🗓 button to copy the Microsoft Entra ID Identifier.

-- 7. Switch to the OT Security console, and go to Users and Roles > SAML. - 8.
-Click Configure to display the Configure SAML side panel, and paste the copied value into the IDP ID field.
+- 7. Switch to the OT Security console, and go to User Management > SAML. - 8.
+Click Configure to display the Configure SAML side panel, and paste the copied value into the IDP ID box.

-- 9. In the Azure console, click the icon to copy the Login URL. - 10.
-Return to the OT Security console and paste the copied value into the IDP URL field. - 11.
-In the Azure console, in section 3 SAML Certificates, for Certificate (Base64), click Download. - 12.
-Return to the OT Security console, and under Certificate Data, click Browse, then navigate to the security certificate file and select it.
+- 9. In the Microsoft Azure console, click the \Box button to copy the Login URL. - 10.
+Return to the OT Security console and paste the copied value into the IDP URL box.

-- 13. In the Azure console, in section 2 Attributes & Claims, click Edi - 14.
-Under Additional claims, select and copy the Claim name URL corresponding to the Value user.userprincipalname.
+- 11. In the Azure console, in section 3 SAML Certificates, for Certificate (Base64), click Download. - 12.
+Return to the OT Security console and in the Certificate Data section, Browse to the security certificate file and select it. - 13.
+In the Azure console, in section 2 Attributes & Claims, click Edit. - 14.
+In the Additional claims section, select and copy the Claim name URL corresponding to the Value user.userprincipalname.

-- 15. Return to the Tenable console and paste this URL in the Username Attribute field. - 16.
-In the Azure console, click on + Add a group claim to display the Group Claims side panel, and under Which groups associated with the user should be returned in the claim?
-Choose All Groups and click Save.
+- 15. Return to the OT Security console and paste this URL in the Username Attribute box. - 16.
+In the Azure console, click + Add a group claim.

+The Group Claims side panel appears.

+17. In the Which groups associated with the user should be returned in the claim? section, select All groups and click Save.

-Note: If you have groups setting enabled in Microsoft Azure, you may choose Groups assigned to the application instead of All Groups, and Azure provides only the user groups that are assigned to the application.
+Note: If you enable the groups setting in Azure, you can select Groups assigned to the application instead of All Groups, and Azure provides only the user groups assigned to the application.

-17. Under Additional claims, highlight and copy the Claim name URL associated with the Value user.groups [All].
+18. In the Additional claims section, highlight and copy the Claim name URL associated with the Value- user.groups [All].

-- 18. Return to the Tenable console and paste the copied URL in the Groups Attribute field. - 19.
-If you would like to add a description of the SAML configuration, enter it in the Description field.
+- 19. Return to the OT Security console and paste the copied URL in the Groups Attribute box. - 20.
+(Optional) Add a description of the SAML configuration in the Description box.